- While there are factors that will hinder a transformation, there are equally as many things that can be done to help ensure success.

 One of the biggest motivators for transformational change that I believe companies should understand is that it should enable the ability to adapt.
-With the pace of change we are facing, and the uncertainty around how things will play out and when, there is a constant pressure to respond.
+With the pace of change we are facing, and the uncertainty around how things will play out and when, there is constant pressure to respond.

 Businesses with a competitive edge over peers will win this game, and will need to be a different breed than we’re used to.
 Their differentiator will be that they are prepared to respond quickly, with less risk and less cost.
 Agile ways of working will enable such a response.
-The shift to iterative working, where small increments of value build as they’re proven to ensure the right path is taken.
+The shift is to iterative working, where small increments of value build as they’re proven to ensure the right path is taken.
 It cuts back on bureaucracy, aligns bottom-up with top-down, and builds in resilience to turbulence.

 5. Create a culture

 Doing all the above things will, I’m confident, go a long way to ensuring transformation success in the face of disruption.
 But there’s one thing that will make or break all of it: culture.
 The best preparation in the world cannot compete against an organisation that is risk-averse, scared, or not incentivised to succeed.

 Embrace the new ways of thinking and working, but also embody them.
 Obsess over your customers and delivering value to them, and make sure everyone in the business believes this is their main reason for work, no matter what they do.
 A mindset that supports fast and strategic experimentation — with frequent feedback — will be necessary to really make agile work, and it must be driven from the top.
 It will be worth it.